Place-Based Spiritual Arts

 While being deeply immersed in wilderness areas or exploring new lands can definitely be inspiring and life changing, I have developed Place-based Spiritual Arts (PBSA) for the expressed purpose of enlivening, discovering, and nurturing our sacred connection with the wildly amazing earth, plants, animals, landscapes, and seasons that we live with each day.

 From the depths of a crowded and bustling city to the rural countryside, birds sing, insects pollinate, plants grow – even through cracks in the concrete.
 No matter where we are on the planet, wildlife and humans share the sun, breathe the same air, and gaze upon the same moon.
 Sacred places exist literally everywhere; if only we take the time to notice.
 The miracle of life is impossible to escape.

-- Sense – Using all senses available, we will experience our places on earth and in shamanic journey space.
+- Sense – Experience our places on earth and in shamanic journeys.
 What sensations are drawing attention?
 What feelings?

-- Dream – We will pay attention to our dreams both sleeping and awake and weave these images into the practice.
+- Dream – Discover our dreams both sleeping and awake and weave these images into the practice.
 What inspires and what delights?
 What does the heart say?
 The soul?

-- Journey – We will explore shamanic-style journey work and also journey through inspiring places in the outdoors where we feel called.
+- Journey – Explore shamanic-style journey work and also journey through inspiring places in the outdoors where we feel called.

 - Live – How do these experiences impact the way we live in our places, the decisions we make, the relationship we have with the living world around us?
 What do we do to honor our connections?

 - Serve – After we have begun to integrate our experiences personally, we then explore how to let those experiences inform our decisions to act on behalf of our world?
 What is our authentic service?